 “I know you are worried for me, but if there’s something else…”

 “You did, when I was young.
-You had an argument with grandfather…” She trails off, face going blank and weight shifting back onto her ankles.
+You had an argument with grandfather…” Her face goes blank as she trails off, weight shifting back onto her ankles.
 “Was all that a lie?”

 “And you said you weren’t satisfied with that.”

 “I wasn’t.
 What I’ve told you before, about wanting to make a real change, about feeling like a tool, it was all true.
 Your grandfather called me selfish, and I… may have compared him to a tamed poochyena.”
 Anzu snorts, but Kyo still feels the ember of shame flare in his chest, even after all these years.
 “It… got worse from there, but it was only a part of the problem.
 What truly led to my departure was learning that those giving us orders… were not all as pure as I thought.
 Organized crime had its own channels of power and influence, and sometimes our services were sold to them, often for mutual exchanges of favors.”